The Friends’ Hiking Challenge -- “Hiking in Mack’s Tracks”

 The rest, as they say, is history.
-Dunn was enormously impressed with what he saw, and returned to Nashville as a champion for acquiring land in this area, specifically Savage Gulf, to create what we know today as South Cumberland State Park.
+Dunn was enormously impressed with what he saw, and returned to Nashville as a champion for acquiring land in this area, specifically Savage Gulf, to create what we know today as South Cumberland and Savage Gulf State Parks.

 A tireless advocate for nature, Mack, along with Herman and other environmental leaders, brought countless groups of civic, governmental and environmentally-focused people to the South Cumberland region.
 He took them on expeditions deep into the forests and canyons to show them the wonders of nature — without the benefit of trails, bridges across creeks, or other park infrastructure we now take for granted.
 In the largely wild and untamed forests of both Savage Gulf and the Fiery Gizzard, Mack preached the gospel of conservation and environmental stewardship to anyone who would listen.